Ready to register a Non-Governmental Organization?. In this article, I will show you how to register an NGO in Kenya.

 - Copy of name reservation form duly paid

-- Copies of ID/Passport and KRA PIN Certificates for the 5 proposed officials and Board members
+- Copies of ID/Passport and KRA PIN Certificates for the five proposed officials and Board members

-- 2 copies of the Constitution of the proposed NGO/INGO signed by both the proposed three(3) officials and the two (2) board members.
+- Two copies of the Constitution of the proposed NGO/INGO signed by both the proposed three(3) officials and the two (2) board members.

-- Minutes authorizing the filling of the application with a specific agenda and resolution to register the organization as an NGO with the NGOs Board.
+- Minutes authorising the filing of the application with a specific agenda and resolution to register the organisation as an NGO with the NGOs Board.